-It’s not because they make limited copies as Rolex will show you.
+It’s not because they make rare, limited copies.
 The reason is just that the watch community usually reveres most watchmakers that engineer mechanical timepieces with innovative movements done in-house as great brands.
 Quartz watches use IC (integrated circuits) which function as the clock, timer, alarm, GPS tracker, etc.

 On the other hand, all of these functions are created from scratch by moving mechanisms called complications in a mechanical watch.
-Asides that, we all look at the heritage.
-The fact that the brands themselves have tradition, and thus, social proof creates a demand for them.
+Aside from that, we all look at the heritage.
+The fact that the brands themselves have tradition, thus social proof creates a demand for them.
 Watch investors are just the ones who supply them, at a future date.